cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

         def entries(self):
             provider.entries()

 Separating the database and the dictionary creation allows the developer to implement different providers but only use one class with the same methods to interact for all providers with the database.
 In the combined provider a find function to for example search for entries by name across collections could be implemented.

 Database Access
 ---------------

 In addition to the decorator, we have a very simple database class for interacting across a number of collections.
-THis especially is useful for finding information::
+This especially is useful for finding information::

     self.database = CmDatabase()